it-teaching-abo-akademi/yaas-project-2019-ottolindfors/README.md

   One cannot access the admin interface without first creating a superuser.
 Therefore a superuser needs to be created using manage.py.
   * Solution:
-  Assume you mean Django’s command-line utility for admin tasks (manage.py and django-admin).
+  Create admin (superuser) using Django’s command-line utility for admin tasks (manage.py and django-admin).

 * REQ3.3, REQ3.3.1, REQ3.3.2
   * ​Requirement:
   The user must be asked for a confirmation before creating a new auction.
   * Conflict:
   The testTDD only works without the confirmation.
 Therefore the confirmation is disabled.
+  * Solution:
-  To enable confirmation toggle the variable auction > views > CreateAuction > post() > ask_for_confirmation = True
+  To enable confirmation toggle the variable in auction > views > CreateAuction > post() > ask_for_confirmation = True

 * UC6 & UC10
   * Requirement: